Jassu1998/gmx_ffconv/README.md

                         Directory containing mapping CSV files
   -output OUTPUT        Output .gro file name
   --validate            Generate back-converted structure

+# Installation instructions:

+The easiest way to install gmx_ffconv is to clone the github, cd in gmx_ffconv and running pip install .
+Note, it is considered good practice to perform this in a virtual environment.

+Possible issues:

+If the installation contains a message about installing an UNKNOWN package, please update your pip version.

 # *Example:*

 The files are provided in “Tutorial” in folder Example1